 If you miss a BBLS Loan payment we will record the details with a credit reference agency which could damage your credit rating and may make it more difficult for you to obtain credit in the future.
 Also, failure to make your BBLS Loan payments when they fall due may result in legal proceedings being taken against you by us, which may result in us taking enforcement action against you in order to recover the monies that are owed.

-Yes, you can apply for a Bounce Back Loan if you have a Santander personal current account that you use for business.
-You’ll need to provide us a copy of your full 2018/19 self assessment tax return.
+The Bounce Back Loan Scheme is now closed to new applications.
+Before 31 March 2021, you were able to apply for a Bounce Back Loan with a Santander personal current account that is used for business.
+You would have needed to provide us a copy of your full 2018/2019 self assessment tax return.

-If your business hasn’t been trading long enough to be able to provide a 2018/19 tax return, we can accept other documents such as:
+If you business hadn’t been trading long enough to be able to provide a 2018/19 tax return, we could accept other documents such as: